jacksegal/google-compute-snapshot/README.md

           Default if not set: 'gcs' [OPTIONAL]
     -a    Service Account to use.
           Blank if not set [OPTIONAL]
+    -j    Project ID to use.
+          Blank if not set [OPTIONAL]
     -n    Dry run: causes script to print debug variables and doesn't execute any create / delete commands [OPTIONAL]
 ```